appleseedlab/icse25/README.md

 # Setup

 ## :floppy_disk: Hardware Requirements
+A workstation with:
-A workstation with at least 8 threads, 16GB of RAM and >100GB of free disk space is recommended.
+- At least 8 threads,
+- 16GB of RAM
+- \>100GB of free disk space is recommended.

 ## :computer: Software Requirements
+- Linux-based operating system (Tested on Ubuntu 22.04),
+- Docker(Tested on version 26.0.0),

-The experiments are conducted in a Docker container.
+We aim to provide a reproducible environment for the experiments in the form of a Docker container.

-Therefore, you need to have Docker installed on your system.
+Therefore, we expect that the user has basic proficiency in using Docker and Linux-based operating systems.

 You can download Docker from the [official website](https://docs.docker.com/get-docker/).

 ---